aitesam961/ara-build-playground/readmeI.md

 Cannot find a solution or a reasonable workaround.
 So moving to the second approach which is collecting the RTL at a stable release point and manually compiling and testing it.
 The existing testbench may need slight modifications in this case.
+[while that is in process, meantime I had some success with makefile process by trying older releases with different versions of simulators enlisted in this thread]

 ### svdpi issue fixed